Malik Henry-Scott

-Malik Henry-Scott (born November 28, 2001) is an American soccer player who plays for USL Championship club Lexington SC.
+Malik Henry-Scott (born November 28, 2001) is an American soccer player who plays for USL Championship club Indy Eleven on loan from Lexington SC.

 Early life

 Henry-Scott joined the FC Dallas academy at age nine.

 College career

 In 2020, Henry-Scott began attending the University of Tulsa, where he played for the men's soccer team.
 At the end of his first season, he was named to the American Athletic Conference All-Freshman Team.
 On September 3, 2021, he scored his first collegiate goal in a victory over the Missouri State Bears.
 Later that week, he was named the American Athletic Conference Offensive Player of the Week, and was named to the College Soccer News and Top Drawer Soccer National Teams of the Week on two occasions.
 At the end of his sophomore season, he was named to the All-AAC Second Team.
 He was also named to the AAC All-Academic Team three times and the Academic All-District first team as a junior.